 Ellen Kent has a whole raft of

 lavish operatic joys on offer for you this year.
 Touring extensively around the UK, her operas are as accessible as they are glorious.
-This year sees productions of Aida, La Boheme and Nabucco each of which promise to be as sumptuously grandiose as you
+This year sees productions of La Traviata, Madama Butterfly and Rigoletto each of which promise to be as sumptuously grandiose as you

 could wish for.
 Don't miss out on this treat for the eyes and ears.